Azure/AzBulkSetBlobTier/README.md

 - [Multi-threaded Architecture](https://docs.microsoft.com/dotnet/api/system.threading.semaphoreslim) to increase total throughput.
   - Threads are spawned based on the naming convention in your storage account using a delimiter.
   - By default we use a `/` but it can be modified via configuration.
 See [here](https://docs.microsoft.com/dotnet/api/azure.storage.blobs.blobcontainerclient.getblobsbyhierarchy) for more info.
+  - For the largest storage accounts (i.e. billions of objects).
+This Multi-threaded Architecture will likely not provide enough scale, and the job will likely need to be partitioned accross multiple container instances.
 - Use of the [Batch API](https://docs.microsoft.com/rest/api/storageservices/blob-batch) to reduce calls to SetBlobTier
 - Deployment to an [Azure Container Instance](https://azure.microsoft.com/services/container-instances/) to reduce network latency vs running over the internet
 - Monitoring with [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview)

 You can deploy the sample as is or modify it to fit your unique needs.

 ### Prerequisites